Milk Allergy in Babies

 - How Common is Milk Allergy in Babies?

-- Precautions To Take While Administering Milk To Your Baby
+- Precautions to Take While Giving Milk to Your Baby

 When including new foods in your little one’s diet, following the three-day-rule and introducing one food at a time should help you understand whether or not your baby is allergic to a food.
 Now that your baby has started on solids (or semi-solids), you might want to develop their taste palate by making them try new food twice a week, but you can never predict which food will have what kind of effect on their body.
-It is therefore important to be careful while administering new food items to the baby and consult a doctor immediately if there is any sign of adverse reaction or allergy from a food item.
+It is therefore important to be careful and consult a doctor immediately if there is any sign of adverse reaction or allergy from a food item.
 Surprisingly, milk is also one such food that may trigger an allergic reaction in some babies.
 Read on to know about milk allergies in babies, its causes, symptoms, and more!

 What is Milk Allergy?